famake/led-control/README.md

 The web client lives in `dotstar-web-ui` and was bootstrapped with Create React App.

+The code for Particle Photon lives in `photon`.

 ## Requirements

 - Python 3 with the packages listed in `requirements.txt`